+The unaudited consolidated condensed financial statements as of and for the six months ended June 30, 2003 and 2002, have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
+The unaudited consolidated condensed financial statements reflect all adjustments which are, in the opinion of management, necessary for a fair statement of the financial results for the interim period.
+Certain information and notes normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States have been omitted pursuant to such rules and regulations.
 In November 2002, the Board of Directors approved a change in fiscal year end from June 30 to December 31, effective December 31, 2002.
 Changing the fiscal year to a calendar year enables USEC to better align financial reporting with the way it manages and operates the business.
-The unaudited consolidated condensed financial statements as of and for the three months ended March 31, 2003 and 2002 have been prepared by USEC pursuant to the rules and regulations of the Securities and Exchange Commission.
-The financial statements reflect all adjustments which are, in the opinion of management, necessary for a fair statement of the financial results for the interim period.
-Certain information and notes normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States have been omitted pursuant to such rules and regulations.

-Operating results for the three months ended March 31, 2003, are not necessarily indicative of the results that may be expected for the year ending December 31, 2003.
+Operating results for the six months ended June 30, 2003, are not necessarily indicative of the results that may be expected for the year ending December 31, 2003.
 The unaudited consolidated condensed financial statements should be read in conjunction with the consolidated financial statements and related notes and management's discussion and analysis of financial condition and results of operations, included in the transition report on Form 10-K for the six-month period ended December 31, 2002.